anycable/docs.anycable.io/docs/pro.md

 AnyCable Pro is distributed in two forms: a Docker image and pre-built binaries.

 **NOTE:** All distribution methods, currently, relies on GitHub **personal access tokens**.
 We can either grant an access to the packages/projects to your users or generate a token for you.
+You MUST enable the following permissions: `read:packages` to download Docker images and/or `repo` (full access) to download binary releases.

 ### Docker